skonfig/base/type/__cron/man.rst

 REQUIRED PARAMETERS
 -------------------
 user
-   The user who's crontab is edited command
+   The user whose crontab is edited command
    The command to run.